Choosing a family-friendly holiday

-One thing worth bearing in mind when booking your self-catering jaunt, though, is whether there'll be other children nearby.
-Babies and toddlers are usually perfectly content in a secluded villa with only you for company but, from preschooler age and up, there's a lot to be said for picking some kind of cluster/complex where there'll be other children of the same age to run about with (and child-friendly facilities for them to run about in).
+Consider whether there'll be other children nearby.
+Babies and toddlers are usually perfectly content in a secluded villa with only you for company but, from preschool on up, there's a lot to be said for picking some kind of cluster/complex where there'll be other children of the same age to run about with (and child-friendly facilities for them to run about in).

-"Yes, kids can play out the front with other kids on bikes, and you can drink wine with other parents." codthemod
+"Kids can play out the front with other kids - and you can drink wine with other parents."

-Hotel upsides?
-No washing up, shopping, cooking, making the bed, cleaning the bath.
-Downsides?
-Your children may not like the food or the set-up and, given that small children generally don't hold back with their opinions, you may not like the public humiliation of mid-meal breakdowns and mid-foyer tantrums.
+Downsides: your children may not like the food or the environment, and, given that small children generally don't hold back with their opinions, you may not like the public humiliation of mid-meal breakdowns or mid-foyer tantrums.

-"Hotels can be OK if you're lucky but if you end up in Fawlty Towers model, then you are doomed to spend your time ready to leap upon your child for breathing too loudly or worrying a bit of stray wallpaper."
-Slur
+"Hotels can be OK if you're lucky but if you end up in a Fawlty Towers-type one, then you are doomed to spend your time ready to leap upon your child for breathing too loudly or worrying a bit of stray wallpaper."

-"We stayed in a hotel with DS, then about one, last summer and hadn't thought this through at all.
+"We stayed in a hotel with our son, then aged about one, last summer and hadn't thought this through at all.
 We ended up going for the baby-in-the-bathroom option!
 Luckily, it was big enough to put his cot in there.
-It meant a lot of creeping about - and no nice long soaks in the evening for us - but at least we were able to watch TV/DVDs." kissmummy
+It meant a lot of creeping about - and no nice long soaks in the evening for us - but at least we were able to watch TV/DVDs."

 - Where would we all sleep?

 - What time do you serve meals?
 Can children eat earlier in the evening?